 Admission Application Deadlines

 Early Decision Notification Date - January 1

-All international students (first year, transfers, exchange and graduate) are required to attend the international student orientation.
-This program provides time to personal advising and course registration, time to complete governmental and university paper work and an overview of the academic and campus environment as well as an opportunity to meet other international students.
+All international students (first year, transfer, exchange and graduate) are required to attend the international student orientation.
+This program provides time for personal advising and course registration, time to complete governmental and University paperwork and an overview of the academic and campus environment, as well as an opportunity to meet other international students.

 Any application materials can be mailed to the following address:

 Fairfield, CT 06824